 , chocolate

-, dried fruits
+, dried fruit

 , energy bars

-, oatmeal packs, etc.
+, oatmeal packets, etc.

 All of these are high in calories, won't freeze even on snowy mountains, and are easy to digest!